How To Make a Beautiful Ciabatta (Bread Machine) +Video

 Use ciabatta for sandwiches or any time you would serve a baguette.
 Many people pair it with pasta like this Baked Spaghetti Casserole or soup.
 It makes a great dipping bread for gumbo or this Hearty Ham Stew with Beef and Bacon.

-Parting thoughts: Even though I would consider Ciabatta an advanced bread-baking skill, the bread machine does the trickiest part for you.
+Parting thoughts: Even though I consider Ciabatta an advanced bread-baking skill, the bread machine does the trickiest part for you.
 Mixing and kneading the dough with a bread machine instead of your hands makes this recipe doable!

 If you enjoyed the challenge of making ciabatta with a bread machine, may I suggest you check my Classic Bread Machine Sourdough Bread with No Yeast, How To Make Hearty Rye Bread with Your Bread Machine, or this Crusty Round Bread Recipe for a Bread Machine.
-If you’re a beginner, start with 6 Bread Machine Secrets You Need To Know, and then try my most popular recipe for French Bread made in a bread machine.
+If you’re a beginner, start with 6 Bread Machine Secrets You Need To Know, and then try my most popular recipe for French Bread Made in a Bread Machine.

 Recipe Help at Your Fingertips: For questions or suggestions, email Paula at saladinajar.com.
 If you need help, I’m happy to troubleshoot via email (faster than leaving a comment).
 Attach pictures and as many details as possible for the best advice.